SpokeyWheeler/inspec-informix/README.md

 # InSpec Profile for Informix

 This is the implementation of an InSpec profile for an Informix database.
+It's a starting point.